SUSE/ha-sap-terraform-deployments/doc/monitoring.md

 # Monitoring deploymenet for SHAP:

+# Highlevel description:

-The monitoring module will deploy and install the required tools (grafana, prometheus) to monitor your SHAP stack (SAP HANA, HA cluster, etc).
+The monitoring feature will deploy and install the required tools (grafana, prometheus) to monitor your SHAP stack (SAP HANA, HA cluster, etc).
+Additionally with different variables you can install and control the various metrics exporters.

-The monitoring module will need an extra VM.
-The packages are the same from Uyuni/Suse manager, so we use the same pkg repository.
+The monitoring feature will need an extra instance, that will host grafana/prometheus server for the dashboard visualisation.

-The terraform module follows the same conventions as other modules
+# How to use the monitoring solution:

+In order to enable disable the monitoring feature, you need to:

+* libvirt: remove or add the `monitoring` module in your main.tf

+* azure: for azure cloud we deploy by default the monitoring solution. this need to be refactored and unified later with module similars to libvirt see https://github.com/SUSE/ha-sap-terraform-deployments/issues/107

+# Variable specification:

 * mandatory: